Clare Rankhorn | Senior Naturalist

 Neil Richardson | Garden Coordinator/Naturalist

 Neil grew up in Santa Clara, California and is a graduate of Humboldt State University with a B.S. in Environmental Management and Protection/Environmental Education and Interpretation.
 He received training in project WET and Project Learning Tree and served as a Project Learning Tree coordinator at local schools.
 As an Environmental Education Program Designer he created curriculum for 5th grade students and taught in a variety of habitats.
 As a Program Coordinator with Wetlands on Wheels he worked in the field and classroom to provide hands- on activities about wetland ecosystems for 5th grade students.
 With Friends of The Dunes he led field trips to teach 2nd-6th graders about dune ecology, birds, plants and macro invertebrates.
 He enjoys running, cycling and working out.
 He has a talent for building and fixing things from cars to computers and is fascinated in classic cars and automotive history.
 He loves riding motorcycles and in the last two years has ridden over 20,000 miles covering the entire length of the west coast along highway 1 and 101.
 He likes writing music and has played the bass in two bands.
-He is returning to San Mateo Outdoor Education for his fifth year.
-Neil's nature name at outdoor education is Cygnus.
+He is returning to San Mateo Outdoor Education for his sixth year.
+Neil's nature name at outdoor education is Eel.

 Danny Hulburt | Naturalist/Village Leader